Scroll to top

 Executive Protection

-Close protection for senior NGO directors, energy sector principals, and humanitarian coordination staff who have essential operations requiring presence in Yangon.
+Close protection for senior NGO directors, energy sector principals, and humanitarian coordination staff with essential operations requiring presence in Yangon.

 Security Drivers

-Vetted security drivers with current knowledge of Yangon's checkpoint patterns, high-risk routes, and the rapidly changing security environment.
-Essential for all movement.
+Vetted security drivers with current knowledge of Yangon checkpoint patterns, high-risk routes, and the rapidly changing security environment.

 Residential Security